Research-Based

 Where to Buy GNC Probiotic Complex

-As mentioned in the pricing segment, we were unable to find the exact product on Amazon.
-Likewise, although Rite Aid’s store within a store stocks many GNC Probiotics, the GNC Probiotic Complex was not available.
-Therefore, it appears if you want the LAB4 Probiotics, the Multi Strain, and FOS, you will need to buy GNC Probiotic Complex on the GNC website or at one of their stores.
+As noted in the pricing section, we couldn’t locate this exact product on Amazon.
+Similarly, while Rite Aid’s store-within-a-store stocks many GNC Probiotics, GNC Probiotic Complex wasn’t available.
+Therefore, if you want LAB4 Probiotics, the Multi Strain blend, and FOS, you’ll need to purchase GNC Probiotic Complex from the GNC website or their retail locations.

 GNC Probiotic Complex Website